Pernosco/on-prem/README.md

 ## Limiting resource usage

 All Pernosco containers are placed in a `pernosco` cgroup.
 You can place CPU, memory, etc limitations on this cgroup as desired.
-This may be helpful if you are running Pernosco on an internally shared system and want to keep it from starving other tasks fo resources.
+This may be helpful if you are running Pernosco on an internally shared system and want to keep it from starving other tasks of resources.

 ## Troubleshooting